-Like the Global Editor, you can use the Mixdown Editor to Solo and Mute channels.
+You can use the Mixdown Editor to Solo and Mute channels.
 Both editors work the same way.
 To solo a track, click on the Solo button for the appropriate track.
-Both the Solo and the Master Solo buttons will change colour, and at the same time all the other tracks will mute.
-To turn off the solo, click on the Master Solo button to release the solo.
+The Solo button will change color, and at the same time all the other tracks will mute.
+To turn off the solo, click on the solo button again.
 If a track is soloed, you can unmute other tracks by clicking on their solo buttons.
-To mute a track when playing, simply click on its mute button (with the M in it !) .
+To mute a track when playing, simply click on its mute button (with the M in it!) .
 You can mute as many tracks as desired.
 To unmute them, click on their mute buttons again.